ProjectAmbri/bylaws/draft.md

 2. The minimum four (4) Directors shall serve as the Officers of the Corporation, as follows:

-	a.
-President, whose duties include representing the Corporation when necessary, such as signing grant applications and similar official documents;
+    A.  President, whose duties include representing the Corporation when necessary, such as signing grant applications and similar official documents;

-	b.
-Vice President, whose duties include facilitating regular, annual, and special meetings as well as filling in for the President’s duties when necessary;
+    B.  Vice President, whose duties include facilitating regular, annual, and special meetings as well as filling in for the President’s duties when necessary;

-	c.
-Treasurer, whose duties include making sure that the accounting books and records of the Corporation are maintained and who is custodian of all assets and monies of the Corporation.
+    C.  Treasurer, whose duties include making sure that the accounting books and records of the Corporation are maintained and who is custodian of all assets and monies of the Corporation.
 The Treasurer shall report monthly the Corporation’s financial status to the membership at regular meetings.

-	d.
-Scribe Secretary, whose duties include shall maintaining meeting records and membership and director rolls of the Corporation.
+    D.  Scribe Secretary, whose duties include shall maintaining meeting records and membership and director rolls of the Corporation.

-	e.
-In the event of resignation or removal of one of the above directors, a special meeting shall be held open to all Collective Members to elect the replacement.
+    E.  In the event of resignation or removal of one of the above directors, a special meeting shall be held open to all Collective Members to elect the replacement.

 3. If the Board of Directors consists of more than the minimum four (4) Directors, non-Officer Directors must:

-	a.
-Share in performing the tasks of running the business of the Corporation, such as fund-raising, outreach, and day-to-day operations; and
+	A.  Share in performing the tasks of running the business of the Corporation, such as fund-raising, outreach, and day-to-day operations; and

-	b.
-Make a good-faith effort to attend the four (4) quarterly meetings.
+	B. Make a good-faith effort to attend the four (4) quarterly meetings.

 4. The Board of Directors may at its discretion create a paid-staff position, an advisory board, or other similar supportive roles in the best interests of the Corporation.